sudo-awk/CloudHacking/flaws/level 5.md

 ```

-However, to solve the level, we need to add another variable to our profile which is the aws_session_token variable, we add that by going in directly to the aws keys file location, you can use any editor you want
+However, to solve the level, we need to add another variable to our newly created aws profile which is the aws_session_token variable, we can add that by going in directly to the aws keys file location, you can use any editor you want
 ```
 ┌──(aaron㉿kali)-[~/flaws/level6]
 └─$ vim ~/.aws/credentials